programmatordev/yet-another-php-validator/docs/03x-rules-range.md

 ## Basic Usage

-Values equal to the defined minimum and maximum constraints are considered valid.
+Values equal to the defined minimum and maximum values are considered valid.

 ```php
 Validator::range(1, 20)->validate(10); // true